JamesC215/RESTful-Routes/README.md

 For the majority of the planning stage, I used a Trello Board with all of the instructions/information I would need to create the project, including Wireframes (created through https://excalidraw.com/) and an ERD to guide me through the MVC stage of my project.

+Find below a screenshot of an example of one of my wireframes:

 See below a screenshot of my Trello Board:

+To create my ERD, I used the website: https://www.lucidchart.com/pages/

+Please see a screenshot of my ERD below:

 ## Build/Code Process